Faculty Spotlight – Jake Mumme

 A Day in Jake’s Role

 Jake’s favorite part of teaching is mentoring students and helping them better understand their direction in life.
 He enjoys guiding students as they discover their strengths and build confidence in their abilities.
-Because Jake’s own educational journey was not a straight path, he is especially passionate about helping students see that there are many ways to reach success.

 What Makes Jake’s Program Stand Out

-After graduating from high school, Jake began his education at the University of Maine, where he realized that a traditional university setting was not the right fit for him.
-He later found his passion at WCCC, graduating from the Powersports Small Engine Technician and Diesel & Automotive Engine Overhaul programs in 2022.
-His journey allows him to relate closely to students who may still be finding their path.
-In addition to teaching, Jake continues to work part-time as a mechanic at a boat yard in Eastport, Maine, bringing current industry experience into the classroom.
+After high school, Jake began his education at the University of Maine, where he realized a traditional university setting was not the right fit for him.
+He later discovered his passion at WCCC, graduating in 2022 from both the Powersports Small Engine Technician and Diesel & Automotive Engine Overhaul programs.

 Outside of Work